ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v1.1.1

+Save Safe: **No.**

+**This update brings Listo to Patch 7.
+It is not backwards compatible with anything previous.
+Start a new game.**

+1. ADDED Way of the Kensai.
+2. ADDED Start with Oathbreaker (Paladins can begin the game as Oathbreakers).
+3. ADDED Beast and Bow, ranger-focused equipment.
+4. REPLACED Zero Weight Gold with Gold Weights Nothing.
+5. REPLACED Longstrider AoE with Longstrider AoE (patch 7 compat version)
+6. REPLACED CXAI with Smarter AI.
+CXAI is now considered the "Optional" AI mod due to stability/CTD concerns.
+7. ADDED Yogurt Heads, for half orc and elven women.
+8. ADDED P4 Draconic Bloodline, for dragonborn and draconic sorcerers.
+9. REMOVED Honour Features Unlocker (no longer needed yay!)
+10. REMOVED Baldur's Gate 3 Mod Fixer (no longer needed yay!)
+11. REMOVED Highlight North (broken with P7)
+12. REMOVED Compatibility Framework Random Requests, Less Annoying Series (broken with P7)
+13. REMOVED War Caster 5e (broken with P7)
+14. UPDATED over 100 mods, somewhere between 15-30% of the list.

 # Listonomicon v1.0.2

 Save Safe: Yes*.
 If your current campaign is using Automated Summons, DISABLE the toggle in-game and save, then update.
 You can safely ignore the missing mod error in BG3MM (swapped the old automated summon for a Script Extender version) and import the new load order .json, and safely ignore the missing mod error when loading your save.
 Everyone else should be able to update without complication.